Labor markets are holding tight, despite fears of a global recession

 In the second category are entertainment providers, technology, information and media, professional services, real estate, retail, and financial services.
 In these industries, job markets tightened considerably during 2021, but they have gradually been cooling down back to pre-pandemic levels.
-In these industries, job seekers are still finding that they have more opportunities than before the pandemic, and employers are feeling pressure to expand recruiting and retention efforts and raise pay.
 Separately, in the technology, information and media industry, conditions appear to have returned to the pre-pandemic baseline.

 Technology, information, and media workers are staying put

 The technology, information, and media industry continues to adjust to an era of higher interest rates.
 But despite the wave of layoffs in this industry, LinkedIn’s data suggests that technology, information, and media workers have become averse to leaving their field over the last few quarters.
 The “exodus rate” (defined as the percentage of workers leaving an industry when starting a new position) in the technology, information, and media industry has dropped from a high of 67.4% in June 2022 to just 60% in January 2023 - the lowest exodus rate we’ve seen in the data, and a 9.8% relative drop in the exodus rate compared to a year prior.
 Only the “real estate and equipment rental” industry saw a larger drop in exodus rates (from 52.4% in January 2022 to 46% in January 2023 - a 12% relative decrease).

 Industry transitions for technology, information, and media workers are consistent with prior periods